googleapis/google-cloud-java/generation/new_client/README.md

 ### Transport (`transport`)

-This is a label that represents the type of requests the library will make to its corresponding service.
+This variable represents the type of requests the library will make to its corresponding service.
 It can be `grpc` (default), `http` or `both`.
-In practice, it is mainly used to create a `.repo-metadata.json` file
+In practice, it is mainly used to create a `.repo-metadata.json` file.

 ### Destination Name (`destination_name`)

 This variable represents the folder name to be created in the root of the monorepo.
-For example, if it is `java-example-library`, then a new folder with the generated library will be created in `google-cloud-java/java-example/library`
+For example, if it is `java-example-library`, then a new folder with the generated library will be created in `google-cloud-java/java-example/library`.

 ### Distribution Name (`distribution_name`)